Your basket is currently empty!

 Unravelling these factors demystifies the cost and equips you with the knowledge to tailor a solar solution that aligns with your unique home and budget.

-At the heart of your solar journey lies the choice of panels—each with its own price tag and prowess at harnessing the sun’s energy.
+At the heart of your solar journey lies the choice of panels—each of the different types of solar panels comes with its own price tag and prowess at harnessing the sun’s energy.

 Monocrystalline panels, lauded for their superior efficiency of 15-20%, come with a premium of £1 to £1.50 per watt.